Document Tools

 Quick answers for common edge cases.

-Should I merge or compress first?
+Should I merge or compress PDFs first?

 Can I extract just a few pages from a large PDF?